610yilingliu/face_recognition/report/report.md

 2. For `detect_face`, valid face could be saved in a `.npy` file and load while using it, instead of read all images and convert it into numpy array each time while running the program.

+3. The data format in this dataset is HWC, but CHW is much efficient to train on GPU.
 **Model Performance**

 Noises could be add in the training pictures (blur, add some rare color block, .etc) to recognize photos in complicated environments.